Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “How to Succeed in Business Without Really Trying [Original Broadway Cast]” (1961): Sampled “Rosemary” from 0:00 to 0:05, adding a theatrical touch.
+- “How to Succeed in Business Without Really Trying” Original Broadway Cast (1961): Sampled “Rosemary” from 0:00 to 0:05, adding theatrical colour.

-- “Cabaret” (1972): Sampled “Money, Money” from 0:02 to 0:09, infusing elements of the cabaret scene.
+- “Cabaret” (1972): Sampled “Money, Money” from 0:02 to 0:09, bringing a cabaret grandeur to the opening.

-- “Sweet Beginnings” by Marlena Shaw (1977): Sampled “Yu-Ma” from 0:31 to the end, enriching the track with soulful vocals.
+- “Sweet Beginnings” by Marlena Shaw (1977): Sampled “Yu-Ma” from 0:31 to the end — the soulful heart of the track.

 Track 5: “A Different Feeling”